Long Island Basketball

 It looked like undefeated Syosset didn’t belong on the court with Knights at the start, with Uniondale quickly running up a 10-2 lead in the first few minutes of play led by back to back threes from Zion Styles, but the Knights cooled off quickly and both teams stayed cold the rest of the half, with Uniondale taking a 24-13 advantage into the locker room at intermission.
 The second half was a different story, with steady back and forth action, and Syosset steadily whittled away at the lead, spurred on by strong play from Robert Wiener, who was hot from behind the arc, and Griffin Halpern, who repeatedly sliced through the defense and scored.
 It was a battle from there, with the Knights answering every Syosset surge with timely hoops, and they held on for the big win thanks to Styles, Craig Brown, and Danny Ashley.
 Brown led all scorers with 18 points and pulled down 16 rebounds, Styles finished with 12 points, and Ashley had 8 points, 10 rebounds, and 5 assists for Uniondale.
 Weiner finished with 16 points and Halpern 15 for the Braves.
 1/6

-The Glen Cove program has become consistently competitive, and thrust themselves into the conversation once again with a solid home win over the Knights to improve to 10-1 on the season.
+The Glen Cove program has become consistently competitive, and thrust themselves into the conversation once again with a solid home win over the 16th ranked Knights to improve to 10-1 on the season.
 Their only loss so far has been to fellow Nassau Conference A3 contender Valley Stream North.
 Jared Jackson had a big game, finishing with 27 points, Kevin Ernest added 10 points, and Chris Blissett 5 points and 12 rebounds.
 Brian Fox led Floral Park with 16.
 Coming into the game, the conference had four teams with only 1 loss on the season, so it should be quite a dog fight the rest of the way!
 1/6

-The Green Dragons rolled without leading scorer Jonathan Dean, building a 43-19 halftime lead.
+The 9th ranked Green Dragons rolled without leading scorer Jonathan Dean, building a 43-19 halftime lead.
 Isaiah Bien-Aise led their balanced attack with 18 points and 10 rebounds, Jalyn Dunlap added 16 points, Darius Young 12 points and 6 assists, and Brandon Ottley and Taylon Hill 10 points each.
 John Howell finished with 16 for the Jets, and Sultan Mizra with 15.
 1/5

 Manhasset 74 Calhoun 73 2OT